kodekloudhub/kubernetes-challenges/challenge-1/README.md

 You should study the manifests provided in the repo carefully and understand how they provide what the question asks.

-1. jekyll-pv - Nothing to do here.
-The PV is pre-created.
+1. `jekyll-pv` - The PV is pre-created, however you should examine it and check its properties.
+Getting the PVC correct depends on this.
 1.  <details>
     <summary>jekyll-pvc</summary>